mattdesl/bartlett-dfpi/notes/Week2/Day 1 - Offline.md

 - Terminal / Command-Line
 - Node.js and npm
-- JSON
+- JSON and CSV formats
-- Local Development Servers for HTML
 - Reading & Writing Files in Node.js
 - Working with public JSON data

-## Slides
+- Taking your p5.js Projects Offline with `http-server`

 ## Guides